shanghai-lectures/shanghai-lectures.github.io/_pages/programme.md

 * *Emerging Intelligence: Cognition from Interaction, Development and Evolution*
 * Lecturer: Fabio Bonsignorio
 * *"Remarks on the Chinese Room Experiment"*
-* Live from the students of the Northwestern Polytechnical University, Xian (China)
+* Live from the students of the Northwestern Polytechnical University, Xian, China
 * Guest lecture by Vera Zabotkina(moved from 11-7)):
   * Russian University for the Humanities, Moscow, Russia
   * *"Cognitive Mechanisms of language creativity"*